oliverzick/Delizious-Ini/README.md

 * [Writing the comment of a property](#writing-the-comment-of-a-property)
 * Cloning an INI document
 * [Configurability](#configure-default-behavior-of-an-ini-document)
-  * Failure behavior (e.g. throw a specific exception in case a section or property does not exist, or proceed with a fallback behavior) for almost every operation on instance and operation level
   * [Property enumeration mode](#enumeration-of-properties) (`Fail` or `Fallback`)
   * [Property read mode](#reading-of-a-property) (`Fail`, `Fallback` or `CustomFallback`)
   * [Property write mode](#writing-of-a-property) (`Create` or `Update`)